-Ensure that all homeowners and maintenance contractors know and understand the SOPs specifically written to manage and maintain the property.
-Maintenance contractors must use the stronger of their Company and the LTSWMP SOPs.
+Ensure that all employees and maintenance contractors know and understand the SOPs specifically written to manage the property.
+Maintenance contractors must use the stronger of their Company and LTSWMP SOPs.
 File all training records in Appendix C.

 SECTION 3: RECORDKEEPING